lynnlangit/Hello-AWS-Data-Services/1_storage/2_EFS-EBS-FSx/README.md

 # AWS Storage Options Compared

-Info updated and originally from this article - https://dzone.com/articles/confused-by-aws-storage-options-s3-ebs-amp-efs-explained

 ## Core Storage Options

 AWS includes a number of file storage options services.
 These include S3, EBS, EFS and more.
 Details and comparison chart below.